metamn/beat/code/pages/web-trends-september-2017/web-trends-september-2017.md

 It's been a short and busy year<sup id="footnote--1">[1](#footnotes--1)</sup>.

-Meantime the web got a whole new identity flowing freely among trends, styles, paradigms &mdash; Yes we can affirm finally *the web got it's very own indistinguishable style*.
+Meantime the web got a whole new identity flowing freely among trends, styles, paradigms &mdash; yes we can affirm &mdash; finally &mdash; *the web got it's very own indistinguishable style*.

 This second episode in *Web Trends* presents techniques marking this milestone.